vboyev-MSFT/defender-docs/defender-xdr/m365d-threat-analytics-notifications.md

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]

-You can set up email notifications that sends you updates on [threat analytics](threat-analytics.md) reports.
+You can set up email notifications that send you updates on [threat analytics](threat-analytics.md) reports.

 ## Set up email notifications for report updates

 To set up email notifications for threat analytics reports, perform the following steps:

 1. In the navigation pane of the Microsoft Defender portal, select **Settings > Microsoft Defender XDR**.
 Under **General**, select **Email notifications**.

 2. In the **Threat analytics** tab, select **+ Create a notification rule**.
-A flyout will appear.
+A flyout appears.

 3. Follow the steps listed in the flyout.
 First, give your new rule a name.
 The description field is optional, but a name is required.
 You can toggle the rule on or off using the checkbox under the description field.

    > [!NOTE]
    > The name and description fields for a new notification rule only accept English letters and numbers.
-Punctuations like spaces, dashes, underscores, are not supported.
+Punctuations like spaces, dashes, underscores, aren't supported.

    ![Screenshot of the naming screen, with all fields filled out and the "Turn rule on" checkbox checked](/defender/media/threat-analytics/ta_create_notification_2.png)